No matter what the CDC says, here’s why many scientists think the coronavirus is airborne.

 Perhaps most telling of all is the infamous March choir practice in Skagit Valley, Wash., where 52 out of 61 attendees are suspected to have been infected by a single sick individual over roughly 2 ½ hours of practice.
 The participants didn’t interact much socially, except to sing — making this a difficult-to-dispute case of airborne transmission over large distances in a space where the air was not changing often enough to clear out the virus, and where someone was propelling the virus over extra long distances due to the exertion of singing.

 The Skagit choir case is “the most damning” of the superspreading events he’s examined, Jimenez said.
-He and his colleagues, in a study in review and submitted for publication to the journal Indoor Air, modeled the likely spread of the virus through the church hall based on the behavior of the one choir member who infected dozens of others.
+He and his colleagues, in a study recently accepted for publication to the journal Indoor Air, modeled the likely spread of the virus through the church hall based on the behavior of the one choir member who infected dozens of others.

 That person, the “index case,” arrived just as the rehearsal began and did not mingle.
 Because the singers remained in fixed positions in the hall, “there were no opportunities for large droplets to travel from person to person,” Jimenez said.
 “It becomes extremely implausible it was anything but aerosol transmission.”